PowerShell/DscResources/StyleGuidelines.md

 ```

 ### Correct Format for Long Function Calls
-When calling a function with many parameters, if the line exceeds the line character limit, use parameter splatting.
+When calling a function with many long parameters, use parameter splatting.
 More help on splatting can be found using the command:
 ```powershell
 Get-Help -Name 'About_Splatting'